OpenNeuroDerivatives/ds000241-fmriprep/README.md

 # ds000241 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds000241](https://openneuro.org/datasets/ds000241).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds000241](https://openneuro.org/datasets/ds000241).

 ## Methods